 - Member families will act in such a way that their words and actions promote unity and encouragement of other KACH families.

-- Member families will avoid acting in such a way that is considered disrespectful, offensive, immoral, intimidating, rude, or in any way which may bring reproach on KACH or home education.
+- Member families will avoid acting and speaking in such a way that is considered disrespectful, offensive, immoral, deviant, intimidating, rude, or in any way which may bring reproach on KACH or home education.

 - Adults and children will abide by the KACH Dress Code.

 - There is to be no dating or dating behavior at KACH meetings, events, activities, or field trips.

 - Member families will be responsible for their own children’s behavior to ensure they are acting in accordance with these guidelines.

 - Member families will be responsible for the care of materials, supplies, and locations of any KACH meetings, events, activities, or field trips.

 - Member families will be responsible for helping clean up at the end of any KACH meetings, events, activities, or field trips.